 “Katy found this beautiful fourth floor apartment (they call it the third floor, but I call it the fourth floor simply because there are three floors below my apartment).
 My lounge has an eight-seater suite and it’s positioned well in relation to the kitchen so I can ‘dine and wine’.”

-Jim can also wine and dine in the elegant, table-service restaurant at The Sailings, which provides delicious, freshly-prepared lunchtime meals.
+Jim can also wine and dine in the elegant, table-service restaurant, which provides delicious, freshly-prepared lunchtime meals.
 When the UK lockdown meant that the restaurant had to temporarily close, the catering team continued to create and deliver delicious, cooked meals via waitress service to Homeowners’ apartments.
 Now, the restaurant has reopened for exclusive use by Homeowners until it is safe for them to invite outside guests to join them again.
 In the meantime, Jim has been enjoying getting to know some of his neighbours in both the restaurant and the Homeowners’ lounge.

 “I take great pleasure in introducing myself and meeting the other Homeowners.
 There’s a mixture of very interesting people including one or two retired headmasters and a whole range of people, all very interesting to talk to.”